-Comparison of Police Clearance and Criminal Background Checks
+Comparison of Police Clearance Vs Criminal Background Checks

 In the Philippines, securing a police clearance and undergoing a criminal background check are common processes, often used interchangeably by individuals.
 However, these two terms refer to distinct processes with different purposes and implications.